Project-F/F.LF/docs/developer.md

 #### collaboration model
 - [github help/fork & pull](https://help.github.com/articles/using-pull-requests)
-- in normal circumstances, change to `F.core` should be avoided.
+- in normal circumstances, changes to `F.core` should be avoided.
 - do development on dev branchs and pull `origin/master` frequently. resolve conflicts as soon as possible.
 - [dchelimsky/Topic Branches](https://github.com/dchelimsky/rspec/wiki/Topic-Branches)
 - only make pull request on topic branches, that is, branch with only one important change.

 	> you can cherry-pick the important updates to a separate branch and make a pull request on that branch (try [this](http://stackoverflow.com/questions/5256021/send-a-pull-request-on-github-for-only-latest-commit)). or try using one branch for each topic in the first place (`docs` branch for documentation, `test` branch for test cases).
 - only make pull request when reasonable progress is being made
 	- program code should be functional and slightly tested